 Will I be charged a booking fee when I buy my tickets?

 No, we don’t charge a booking fee or a transaction fee when you book either in person or online.
 We do, however, charge £1.30 postage if you want your tickets sent to you.

 If I can’t make the performance after all, can I exchange my tickets?

 Our tickets are non-refundable, however, we are happy to exchange tickets for another performance of the same production, subject to availability, up to 48 hours before the performance.
 Alternatively, we will try and resell your tickets (after all other tickets have been sold).
-We charge £2.50 per ticket to exchange or re-sell.
+We charge £2.50 per ticket to exchange and £2.50 per transaction to re-sell.

 I’m picking up my tickets from the box office.
 When should I do that?